-Skincare, dear reader, is not all sunshine and roses.
-It's a vast field of information, where science, popular trends, and thousands of skincare products containing hundreds of chemicals intersect.
+Skincare is not all sunshine and roses.
+It's a vast field of information where science, popular trends, and thousands of skincare products containing hundreds of chemicals intersect.
 And sometimes, these are harmful chemicals that you need to avoid.

-The skincare and cosmetics industry is loosely regulated, and the product approval processes are generally not very rigorous.
-In other words, a product’s quality mostly depends on the good will of the skincare company itself.
-No one wants to lose customers, however, so while most products are harmless and beneficial, a given number of them will always be the opposite of that.
-Sometimes, skincare products can contain harmful chemicals that can be - to put it lightly - less than ideal, irritating, or downright harmful.
+However, no one wants to lose customers, so while most skincare products are harmless and beneficial, a given number of them might be the opposite.
+Some skincare products can contain harmful ingredients that can be less than ideal, irritating, or downright harmful.

-And the laws of mathematics dictate that with every new skincare product that comes out, the room for errors and potential side effects increases.
+The laws of mathematics dictate that with every new skincare product that comes out, the room for errors and potential side effects increases.
 So, it's time we had a conversation about exactly that.
-As the saying goes, "Better safe than sorry,” so here are the 12 harmful chemicals to avoid in skincare.
+As the saying goes, "Better safe than sorry."
+Here are the 12 toxic chemicals to avoid in skincare.

-You're probably familiar with the fact that parabens, for some reason, should be avoided.
-In case you don't know why, or have simply forgotten, let us remind you.
+You're probably familiar with the fact that parabens should be avoided.
+But, in case you don't know why or have simply forgotten, let us remind you.

 Parabens are known for their estrogen-imitating properties, which are associated with higher risks of breast cancer.
-While there is no direct established link between parabens and breast cancer, amounts of parabens have been found in the tissues of breast cancer tumors.
-This has raised some suspicions, even though scientific tests have shown that the influences of parabens on our bodies are so minuscule so as to be negligible.
+While there is no direct established link between parabens and cancer, amounts of parabens have been found in the tissues of breast cancer tumors.
+This has raised some suspicions, even though scientific tests have shown that the influences of parabens on our bodies are minuscule.

 So are parabens definitely harmful?
 Our guess is that you don't want to be the one to find out.